guilbaults/TrailblazingTurtle/README.md

 Copy the 2 following files and edit them to your needs.
 The first file is the config file for the django application, databases connections, the name of the enabled exporters and other settings are defined here.

-nThe second file need to be modified so site specific information like where the allocations are stored can be used.
+The second file need to be modified so site specific information like where the allocations are stored can be used.
 The functions provided are meant to be examples, you can use them or create your own.
 Our production functions are located in `userportal/common.py`, some leftover are included in the comments of the `example/common.py` file.
 The functions to modify are indicated in the file with the comment `# IMPLEMENTATION`.

 ```
 cp example/settings.py.dist example/settings.py